 - When performing a refresh, a materialized view will not take into account DML operations on member tables that occurred during its creation; these include:

-- When any one of the input tables to a materialized view is dropped, the materialized view will also be dropped.
+- When any one of the input tables to a materialized view is altered or dropped, the materialized view will also be dropped.